TikTok Says We Can Crisis-Proof Our Jobs. What If It's All A Lie?

 Advertisement

-The hashtag #recessionproof currently has 45.4 million hits on TikTok.
-Alongside subjects such as "how to get rich," "thrifting tips," and "stock tips," there is a growing number of videos that claim to make the average person immune to the economic uncertainty happening all over the world.
+The hashtag #recessionproof currently has 45.4 million hits on the social media platform.
+Alongside subjects such as "how to get rich", "thrifting tips" and "stock tips", there is a growing number of videos that purport to make the average person immune to the economic uncertainty happening all over the world.
 All that person has to do?
-Work harder, obviously.
+Graft harder, obviously.

 “